mrkaye97/medici/README.md

 # Medici

-Medici is a minimalistic Splitwise-like app for managing group expense.
+Medici is a minimalistic Splitwise-like app for managing group expenses.
+It's namesake is the Florentine [House of Medici](https://en.wikipedia.org/wiki/House_of_Medici).
 It only has the most important features:

 1. You can make groups ("pools")
 2. You can add friends and add them to pools